Attending a music conference is the most efficient way to meet a lot of people and start a lot of great relationships.

-Most people waste their money when they attend a conference.
-But if you’re smart, you can make it very worth your time and money.
+But most people completely waste their time and money when they attend a conference!
+Though if you’re smart, you can do it right.
 Here’s how:

 You know the way to be interesting to others is to be interested in them.

-So, the week before the conference, read “How to Talk to Anyone” or any book about how to be a great listener.
+So, the week before the conference, read “How to Win Friends and Influence People” or any book about how to be a great listener.

 Then use the conference as your testing ground for your new listening skills.
 Get extremely interested in those around you.
 Think like an investigative reporter.